julienschmidt/httprouter/README.md

 Or you could [just write your own](http://justinas.org/writing-http-middleware-in-go/), it's very easy!

-Alternatively, you could try [a framework building upon HttpRouter](#web-frameworks--co-based-on-httprouter).
+Alternatively, you could try [a web framework based on HttpRouter](#web-frameworks-based-on-httprouter).

 ### Multi-domain / Sub-domains
 Here is a quick example: Does your server serve multiple domains / hosts?